kaiomagalhaes/kaiomagalhaes.github.io/aboutme.md

 - I rock a great mustache
 - I know some good jokes
 - I do an awesome sandwich
-- Some people say that I`m a good programmer, I`m searching for these people, if you know someome let me know

 What else do you need?